A Primer on the Signature Method in Machine Learning: Theoretical Foundations

 \end{example}

-In fact, one can readily check that coefficients of $\log S(X)_{0,2}$ in the above example are given precisely by the classical Campbell-Baker-Hausdorff formula.
+In fact, one can readily check that the coefficients of $\log S(X)_{0,2}$ in the above example are given precisely by the classical Baker--Campbell--Hausdorff formula.

-The above example in fact demonstrates the general fact that the log signature can always be expressed as a power series composed entirely of so-called Lie polynomials.
-This is the content of the following theorem due to Chen~\cite{Chen57}, which generalises the Campbell-Baker-Hausdorff theorem.
+The above example demonstrates the general fact that the log-signature can always be expressed as a power series composed entirely of so-called Lie polynomials.
+This is the content of the following theorem due to Chen~\cite{Chen57}, which generalizes the Baker--Campbell--Hausdorff theorem.

-\begin{theorem} Let $X : [a,b] \mapsto \R^d$ be a path.
+\begin{theorem} Let $X : [a,b] \to \R^d$ be a path.
 Then there exist real numbers $\lambda_{i_1,\ldots, i_k}$ such that

 \end{theorem}